EUCAIM/upv-node-workstation-images/usage-guide.md

   - `/home/chaimeleon/shared-folder`
     Public persistent storage where you can share files with the other CHAIMELEON users.

-## Data download/upload disabled
+  - `/home/chaimeleon/application-examples`
+    Here you can find some simple application examples including the dataset access guide.

+### There is no Internet access
+Things like "apt get", "pip install", "git clone", "wget", "curl" or any access to a web page out of the platform will fail.
 Network connectivity is strongly restricted within the CHAIMELEON platform due to the project general requirement to not allow the medical data to go out.
 Applications running in the CHAIMELEON platform do not allow downloading/uploading data from/to external sources (from Internet), only there is connectivity to services running within the platform.

 ## Software packages and dependency libraries installation
 There are two methods to satisfy the dependencies of your training algorithm or to make available in the CHAIMELEON platform any tool you need but not currently available:
-  - You can upload the package and install it as a normal user.
+  - You can upload the package and install it as a normal user (not sudo/root).
-  - You can build a docker image locally, upload the image file and then run it with uDocker.
+  - You can build a docker image locally (in your PC), upload the image file and then run it with uDocker.

 The two options are detailed in the next two chapters.

 ### Upload software package and autoinstall
-You can upload your own files (e.g. source code, software packages, dependency libraries, models, etc.) to the desktop.
+You can [upload](#once-in-the-remote-desktop) your own files (e.g. source code, software packages, dependency libraries, models, etc.) to the desktop.
 That way you can install any package you miss, but only as a normal user (you don't have root privileges in the remote desktop).
 If your required software package needs to be installed as root, then use the uDocker method (see the next chapter).